Vengeance (2011): Storylines

 Another rivalry involved World Heavyweight Champion Mark Henry against Big Show for the World Heavyweight Championship.
-At Money in the Bank, Mark Henry injured The Big Show via a steel chair when Henry crushed the chair on Big Show's fibula keeping him out of action for roughly four months.
+At Money in the Bank, Mark Henry injured Big Show via a steel chair when Henry crushed the chair on Big Show's fibula keeping him out of action for roughly four months.
 Afterwards, Henry defeated Randy Orton at Night of Champions to claim the World Heavyweight Championship for the first time in his career, and defeated Orton once more at Hell in a Cell to retain his title.
 On the episode of SmackDown after Hell in a Cell, Big Show returned and began to attack Mark Henry demanding a title match for Henry's title.
 As Big Show was about to crush Henry's leg with a steel chair, SmackDown General Manager Theodore Long said that if Big Show did not crush Henry's leg, he would get his title match.
-Big Show decided to give Henry a chair shot to the back, fearing that if he crushed Mark's leg, he would not get his World Heavyweight Championship match.
+Big Show decided to give Henry a chair shot to the back, fearing that if he crushed Henry's leg, he would not get his World Heavyweight Championship match.

 Another rivalry involved Randy Orton and Intercontinental Champion Cody Rhodes.
 Earlier in the month at Hell in a Cell, Randy Orton lost his World Heavyweight Championship rematch in a Hell in a Cell match against Mark Henry, while Cody Rhodes brought back the classic Intercontinental Championship title belt and then successfully defended it in an impromptu match against John Morrison.
-Rhodes would cost Randy Orton another World Heavyweight Championship match on the October 7 edition of SmackDown.
-On the October 14 edition of SmackDown, Randy Orton would get vengeance against Rhodes when he picked up a pinfall victory over Rhodes.
-On the October 17 edition of Raw, Cody Rhodes picked up a pinfall victory over Orton after interference from Mark Henry.
-It was then announced that Randy Orton would face Rhodes at Vengeance in a non-title match.
+Rhodes would cost Randy Orton another World Heavyweight Championship match on the October 7 episode of SmackDown.
+The next week on SmackDown, Randy Orton would get vengeance against Rhodes when he picked up a pinfall victory over Rhodes.
+On the October 17 edition of Raw SuperShow, Cody Rhodes picked up a pinfall victory over Orton after interference from Mark Henry.
+It was then announced that Randy Orton would face Rhodes at Vengeance in a non-title rubber match.

 The only rivalry on the Divas card was between Eve Torres and Beth Phoenix over the Divas Championship.
-On the October 17 edition of Raw, Torres was announced as the number one contender for the Divas Championship.
-On the following edition of Smackdown!, Torres interrupted Phoenix talking about the match, pushed her over and showed her 'ranty panties'.
-The same night of their match Kelly Kelly was being interviewed (because she is Eve's best friend) on a WWE.com exclusive but was attacked by Phoenix and Natalya but Torres saved her.
-Interim General Manager of Raw John Laurinaitis announced that Kelly Kelly and Natalya will be banned from ringside.
+On the October 17 episode of Raw SuperShow, Torres was announced as the number one contender for the Divas Championship.
+On the following episode of SmackDown, Torres interrupted Phoenix talking about the match, pushed her over and showed her 'ranty panties'.
+The same night of their match, Kelly Kelly, a storyline ally of Torres, was being interviewed on a WWE.com exclusive but was attacked by Phoenix and Natalya, with Torres making the save.
+Therefore, Interim General Manager of Raw John Laurinaitis announced that Kelly Kelly and Natalya would be banned from ringside for the match at Vengeance.

 Event

+Pre-Show

+On the pre-show, Wade Barrett defeated Daniel Bryan.
+This would be their last singles match against one another for 2 years, however they did compete as rivals in tag matches on SmackDown, as well as an Elimination Chamber against one other in 2012.